KTC96/StackPortfolio/README.md

 4. On the search page, unknown tech is not shown in the results, and the tech is removed from the search query.
 I need to handle unknown tech in the future.
 5. Project detail page and job post page can still be accessed when set to draft.
 6. Project slugs are not updated when the user updates the project title.
+7. Issue in console about the [phasing out of third-party cookies](https://developers.google.com/privacy-sandbox/3pcd#report-issues) - will not address in this project's sprints, but will address later on.